-The U12 Plus is a flagship from HTC, runs on Android Oreo out of the box and the company promises that the Pie update is coming soon.
-The flagship is powered by Snapdragon 845 chipset and features 6 inch display.
+The U12 Plus is a flagship from HTC, runs on Android Oreo out of the box and updated to Android 9 Pie in the US recently.
+The flagship is powered by Snapdragon 845 chipset and also features 6 inch display.

-Although, HTC might get slowed down with android updates in recent times, U11 and HTC 10 are some of the first flagships which got the Oreo update soon after Pixel devices.
-So we hope the Taiwanese tech giant speed up the rollout of Android updates with Android Q, because of Project Treble.
+Although, HTC might get slowed down with android updates in recent times, but U11 and HTC 10 were the some of the first flagships which got the Oreo update soon after Pixel devices.
+So we hope the Taiwanese tech giant speed up the rollout of Android updates with Android 10, because of Project Treble.

-The next update for HTC U12+ flagship is Android 10 Q, which is currently Beta stage.
-The Taiwanese tech giant didn’t participate in the Beta program so the early preview isn’t available for U12+.
+The next update for HTC U12+ flagship is Android 10.
+The Taiwanese tech giant didn’t participate in the Beta program so the early preview isn’t available for U12 Plus.
 Google released the third Beta cum Preview of Android 10 for registered Pixel devices on May 7th.
 The partners in Beta program like Sony, LG, OnePlus, Nokia also released the previews for their flagship devices.

 The Search giant packed the tenth iteration of Android with many remarkable new features and massive improvements over previous versions.
 As the development still at third beta stage, more improvements and features may come in upcoming months.